pkerspe/ESP-StepperMotor-Server/README.md

 ## Setting up your ESP-StepperMotor-Server

 In order to get started you need the following elements:
-- A ESP32 board of your choice (boards with USB-Serial Chips are recommended for the ease of programming them, ohter boards just work as well, yet you have to figure out how to flash the firmware yourself, since this proces will not be covered in this manual)
+- A *ESP32* board of your choice (boards with USB-Serial Chips are recommended for the ease of programming them, ohter boards just work as well, yet you have to figure out how to flash the firmware yourself, since this proces will not be covered in this manual)
 - A configured, Arduino compatible IDE ([Arduino](https://www.arduino.cc/en/Main/Software) or [PlatformIO](http://platformio.org))
-- A stepper motor
+- A *stepper motor*
-- A power supply that fits to your stepper motors specs
+- A *power supply* that fits to your stepper motors and drivers specs
-- A stepper driver board that fits to your stepper motors specs
+- A *stepper driver* board that fits to your stepper motors specs
 Optional:
 - Limit switches
 - Rotary Encoders

-The following chapers describe the setup of a simple project with 2 stepper motors, limit switches and connected rotary encoders.
-The use of the limit switches and rotary encorders can be skipped if you do not need those

 ### 1. Firmware installation